afzafri/Poslaju-Tracking-API/README.md

 ```

 # Updates
+- 22/04/2025, Updated to use Poslaju API endpoint.
+No scraping required.
 - 11/11/2020, Poslaju changed their tracking website URL.
 API fixed and updated.
 - 18/12/2019, Poslaju changed their tracking website URL and change the way the data is displayed.
 API fixed and updated.
 - 09/01/2018, Poslaju implement SSL in their website, API updated to support SSL by Razlan Abdul Aziz (rizfield)